xjtushujun/SLeM-Theory/README.md

 ## Proposed Meta-Regularization Strategies

 - Tanh: Control the output range of the meta-learner.
 All activation functions of CNN are usually assumed to be ReLU, while we revise the last activation function as "Tanh".
 E.g. see [example](https://github.com/xjtushujun/SLeM-Theory/blob/main/protonet_Tanh.py#L17).
 - L$^2$-SP: Minimize the distance between the weights from the starting point weights.
+Refer to implementation of L$^2$-SP in transfer learning [L$^2$-SP](https://github.com/thuml/Transfer-Learning-Library/blob/master/examples/task_adaptation/image_classification/delta.py).